TashreeqAdams/TASADA25144_PTO2503_Group_A_Tashreeq-Adams_DJS02/README.md

-# DJS01 Challenge – Vanilla JS Podcast App
+# DJS02 Challenge – Web Component: Podcast Preview

 ## Overview

-This application is a responsive web app that allows users to explore podcast shows on a landing page and view detailed show information in a modal — all without navigating away from the page.
-The app dynamically displays podcast previews, each including essential show details, and provides an interactive, user-friendly modal view for additional information.
+This project focuses on building a reusable, self-contained Web Component that displays a podcast preview.
+Designed using the Web Component standard and registered with customElements.define(), this custom element works independently from the main application logic while improving modularity and reducing code duplication.
+The component accepts podcast data via attributes or properties, renders a clean UI preview, and communicates with the parent application through custom events.
+It emphasizes Shadow DOM encapsulation, responsive UI design, and best practices for component-based architecture in vanilla JavaScript.

 ## Technologies include